|

 the centre

-of a low wall between two tall battered piers supporting the house’s
+of a low wall between two tall battered stone piers supporting the house’s

-most prominent feature – an elegant entry verandah that one walks by on
+most prominent feature – an elegant entry verandah that is walked by en

 route to

 the front door.
-It appeared that a few weaker chunks of rock had popped
+It appeared that a few weaker chunks of rock had seams that had popped

 apart, causing